nrkno/dotnetskolen/README_EN.md

 #### Creating the API project

 As you can see from the templates listed above, there is a built-in template for web API called `webapi`.
-To get started quickly with a project, or to see how a default .NET API is set up, you can use `webapi` as a template.
+To get started quickly with a project, or to see how a standard .NET API is set up, you can use `webapi` as a template.
 However, we will create our API from scratch using the `console` template to learn as much as possible about the various components.

 Run the following command to create the API project